HCL-TECH-SOFTWARE/appdev-pack-samples/oauth-enabled-web-app/README.md

 ## Running the sample app

 ### These steps assume that you have performed the following actions already
+* Installed NodeJS 12 or higher on the machine to run the demo app.
 * Configure your domino server with proton set up with client certificate authentication.
 * Set up and configure the IAM service.